dij0s/PETAL/thesis/bachelor_thesis.typ

 ) <configurations>

 A smaller configuration is defined for further comparison against the baseline.
-This baseline, a _larger_ configuration, leverages bigger language models for the strategy planner agent as introduced in the #ref(<limitations>, supplement: it => it.body) section.
+This baseline, a _larger_ configuration, leverages bigger language models for the strategy planner agent as introduced in the #ref(<limitations>).

 The general-purpose Qwen series offers tool-using abilities, reasoning and model size, making it the only currently available option in Ollama that is viable for running lightweight, yet capable agents.
 Deepseek models, on the other hand, are developed by Deepseek, a company funded by the High-Flyer#footnote("https://www.high-flyer.cn/") hedge fund and whose models support similar capabilities to Qwen.
 They are also open-source.